 Who doesn’t love a good glass of wine?
-We definitely do, and for us, nothing is better than sitting down with friends and a delicious glass of wine.
+We definitely do, and for us, nothing is better than sitting down with friends and a good wine.
 But for some people, it isn’t as simple as picking their favourite wine and pouring a glass.

-With so many different dietary restrictions around, it can be hard to know if the wine you are drinking is okay for your diet.
+With so many different dietary restrictions around, it can be hard to know if the wine you’re drinking is okay for your diet.
 Vegans need to be careful with the things they eat and drink as many types of food and drinks use animal products.
-Even some that you wouldn’t expect.
+Even some that you wouldn’t expect, like wine.

-If you are vegan, you might be wondering, is wine vegan?
-The answer is that it depends on the wine, the producer and the vintage.
-So yes, vegan wines do exist.
-This article is all about how you can find out what wine is or isn’t vegan.
-And how you can get your hands on some delicious wine that is vegan friendly, as well as being organic.
+If you are vegan, you might be wondering which wines are vegan or what makes a wine vegan in the first place.
+The answer is that it depends on the wine, the producer and the vintage/year it was made.
+But yes, vegan wines do exist.
+This article is all about how to find out whether a wine is vegan, and also how you can get your hands on delicious vegan-friendly wines that are also organic.

 Some common ingredients that can make wine fining a non-vegan process are: